top of page

 Potty Pads

-Use only when pup does not have access to the potty bell.
-In our home that would be when we keep pups in a play pen, while still young & in very early stages of training.
+We use potty pads only when pup does not have access to the potty bell.
+In our home, that would be when we keep pups in a playpen, while still young and in very early stages of training.
 However, do not use them as a training method.
 By that we mean - no praise or discipline for potting on the pad.
 Leave it unmentioned.

 We would not suggest using a potty pad in the crate.
 The crate should be a clean place.
 Pup should be learning not to potty in the crate.